ardalis/ardalis-com-gatsby/src/pages/blog/avoid-using-exceptions-determine-api-status.md

 Looking more at this solution, you might notice that there's not really anything in the `ForecastListResult` class that's specific to a `ForecastList`.
 If you were to create additional `FooResult` types for other resources, you would probably find that they were very similar with the exception of the `Forecasts` property.
 This is a perfect case for [using generics in C#](https://www.pluralsight.com/courses/working-c-sharp-generics-best-practices).
 You can replace any specific `FooResult` type with a generic `Result<T>` where `T` is the type of a successful response.

 I have an open source package available on NuGet, [Ardalis.Result](https://www.nuget.org/packages/Ardalis.Result/), which does just this.
 You can see an example of how it works here.
-Of course, once you have a common abstraction for these kinds of results, you can also get rid of all of the conditional logic in your actions/endpoints and replace them with a convention using a filter.
-The result is [code like this](https://github.com/ardalis/Result/blob/main/sample/Ardalis.Result.SampleWeb/WeatherForecastFeature/ForecastEndpoint.cs):
+Of course, once you have a common abstraction for these kinds of results, you can also get rid of all of the conditional logic in your actions/endpoints, replacing them with extension methods or filters.
+These are included in [a separate NuGet package since they're optional and coupled with ASP.NET Core](https://www.nuget.org/packages/Ardalis.Result.AspNetCore/).

+An example of using an extension method would look like this:

 ```csharp
 [HttpPost("/Forecast/New")]